 Include the PA allowable expenses that you report on your Federal Form 2106 in the space provided.
-You may copy this schedule or make your own schedules in this format, if you need more space to itemize your miscellaneous expenses.
-You must itemize and describe in detail these expenses.
+You must include a separate statement that itemizes and describes in detail these expenses.
 Additional examples of expenses that you may claim include:

-- Breakage fees or cash shortages you must pay to your employer; - Fees or income included in your PA taxable compensation on your Form W-2 that you are required to pay to your employer as a condition of employment;

-- Costs incurred by blind employees to pay readers who assist them in performing their job duties; - Business gifts must be ordinary, necessary, reasonable, and actually incurred for business purposes.
+- Breakage fees or cash shortages you must pay to your employer; - Fees or income included in your PA taxable compensation on your Form W-2 that you are required to pay to your employer as a condition of employment; - Costs incurred by blind employees to pay readers who assist them in performing their job duties; - Business gifts must be ordinary, necessary, reasonable, and actually incurred for business purposes.
 Pennsylvania does not follow federal percentage limits on such expenses.

 CAUTION: You may be a statutory employee for federal purposes.
 However, PA law does not have a similar provision.
 As a statutory employee, you may have to claim your income as compensation and your expenses on PA Schedule UE.
 For more information on statutory employees see Chapter 7 of the PA PIT Guide found on the Department's Web site.
 As an employee, you must claim your expenses on PA Schedule UE.
-If you are self-employed, you must report your business activity on Line 4 of your PA-40 and enclose the necessary PA Schedule C.
+If you are selfemployed, you must report your business activity on Line 4 of your PA-40 and enclose the necessary PA Schedule C.

-Total Miscellaneous Expenses.
+15. Total Miscellaneous Expenses.
 Enter the total of the miscellaneous expenses you listed.